-Grant May 2016 May 2017 May 2018 February 2019 (1) - New CEO May 2019
+Grant May 2017 May 2018 February 2019 (1) - New CEO May 2019 May 2020

 Actual Vest %:

-First Annual Tranche 111% 159% 0% N/A (2) 96%
+First Annual Tranche 159% 0% N/A (2) 96% 105%

-Second Annual Tranche 143% 98% 71% TBD TBD
+Second Annual Tranche 98% 71% 62% 95% TBD

-Third Annual Tranche 99% 96% TBD TBD TBD
+Third Annual Tranche 96% 62% TBD TBD TBD

-(1) This market-based award was granted to Mr. Mirchandani, our current CEO, as part of his new hire grant
+(1) This market-based award was granted to Mr. Mirchandani, our current CEO, as part of his new hire equity award.

-The Compensation Committee also considered the appropriate time horizon for the performance measures used in the CEO compensation plan and determined that single year performance metrics, and a three-year vesting period, were most appropriate in light of the other components of the CEO compensation plan.
-In making its determination, our Compensation Committee took into consideration the Company's use of multi-year vesting periods for equity awards (generally three years) to emphasize a longer-term perspective and the frequency of such awards, which historically and currently are awarded as part of the CEO's compensation on a yearly basis.
+The Compensation Committee also considered the appropriate time horizon for the performance measures used in the compensation plan for our named executive officers.
+The Compensation Committee has historically relied on a combination of an annual performance period for our annual incentive plan and financial PSUs and relative TSR PSUs with one-, two- and three-year performance periods.
+In making its determination, our Compensation Committee took into consideration the Company's use of multi-year vesting periods for equity awards (generally three years) to emphasize a longer-term perspective and the frequency of such awards, which historically and currently are awarded as part of executive compensation on a yearly basis.
 Due to the recurring nature of these grants on a yearly basis and their accompanying performance measures in the following year's financial results, our Compensation Committee believes that multi-year performance measures tied to a single equity grant are less relevant.
-We believe that the multiple-year vesting requirements also serve an important retention purpose, as our CEO must remain employed, absent a change in control or termination without cause, for the full vesting period in order to receive the benefits of these awards.
-As described below, the compensation package for our new CEO has been aligned with these guidelines.
+We believe that the multiple-year vesting requirements also serve an important retention purpose, as our executives must remain employed, absent a change in control or termination without cause, for the full vesting period in order to receive the benefits of these awards.